Posts

 Image

-Modal verbs The modal verbs are: can may must shall will could might should would We use modals to show if we believe something is certain, possible or impossible : My keys must be in the car.
+Modal verbs The modal verbs are: can may must shall will could might should would Will points to the future from the present: Ken knows that he will win someday.
+Would points to the future from the past: Ken knew that he would win someday We use modals to show if we believe something is certain, possible or impossible : My keys must be in the car.
 It might rain tomorrow.
 That can't be Peter's coat.
 It's too small.
 We also use them to do things like talk about ability , ask permission , and make requests and offers : I can't swim.
 May I ask a question?
 Could I have some tea, please?
-Would you like some help? : One definition of modal from M-W - of, relating to, or constituting a grammatical form or category characteristically indicating predication of an action or state in some manner other than as a simple fact possibility, ability, permission, obligation, and condition Grammar monster explains Had better Cambridge Had better with exercises Modal verbs - quiz , an interactive worksheet by mada_1 live worksheets.com Modal verb practice If clauses
+Would you like some help? : One definition of modal from M-W - of, relating to, or constituting a grammatical form or category characteristically indicating predication of an action or state in some manner other than as a simple fact possibility, ability, permission, obligation, and condition Grammar monster explains Had better Cambridge Had better with exercises

 Phrasal Verbs